DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Continuing Mystery

-But even as they completed their practical recommendations, the investigators couldn't shake a deeper question that had emerged from their research.
+But even as I completed these practical recommendations, I couldn't shake a deeper question that had emerged from my research.
 The systems of control were too sophisticated, too ancient, too perfectly calibrated to human psychology to be the product of random historical development.

 The real question wasn't "How do these systems work?"
 The real question was **"Why do they work so well on us?"**